Arhiva Naţională de Filme: First World War Films

 >>View collection Estonian Film Archives is giving access to 6 films and about 2,500 photos.

-EYE Film Insitute Netherlands: First World War Film Posters
+EYE Film Insitute Netherlands: Film Posters from the 1910s

 >> View collection Most of the posters EYE is contributing for EFG1914 are part of the Desmet Collection.
 Jean Desmet was a pioneer film distributor whose business went into bankruptcy around 1916, due to the economic effects of the WWI.
 Until then, Desmet tried to trade with all kinds of film companies from all over the world, and kept his papers and promotional material for the rest of his life.

 EYE Film Insitute Netherlands: First World War Films